MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 - Use [Adaptive Network Hardening features](https://docs.microsoft.com/azure/defender-for-cloud/adaptive-network-hardening#:~:text=From%20Defender%20for%20Cloud's%20menu,adaptive%20network%20hardening%20(2).&text=The%20insights%20panel%20shows%20the,defended%20with%20adaptive%20network%20hardening.) in Microsoft Defender for Cloud to recommend network security group configurations which limit ports and source IPs with reference to external network traffic rules.

-- Ensure the Azure Firewall or 3rd party vendor firewall appliance logs are collected by Azure Monitor or partner monitoring solution.
+- Ensure the Azure Firewall or third-party vendor firewall appliance logs are collected by Azure Monitor or partner monitoring solution.
 Logs should also be monitored by SIEM such as Azure Sentinel or partner solution.

 - Use private endpoint only for Azure Files used for [FSLogix Profile containers.](https://docs.microsoft.com/fslogix/configure-profile-container-tutorial).